fmay/ziggyusaurus/docs/search/search-elastic.md

 ## Ziggy Blocks
 To support Elastic, Ziggy has three Blocks for quickly and easily working with Elastic.

-### AI Prompt Block
+### AI Search Prompt Block
-The [AI Prompt Block](../TODO.md) turns any natural language query into a platform specific query.
+The [AI Search Prompt Block](/user-guide/block-types/ai/ai-search-prompt) turns any natural language query into a platform specific query.

 ### Elastic Ingest Block
-The [Elastic Ingest Black](../TODO.md) handles both Elastic Index configuration and data ingestion.
-It is used as a part of an [ingest Flow](../TODO.md).
+The [Elastic Ingest Block](../TODO.md) handles both Elastic Index configuration and data ingestion.
+It is used as a part of an [ingest Flow](search-loading-flows.md).

 ### Elastic Search Block
-This is used in a Flow, in conjunction with the [AI Prompt Bock](../TODO.md), to perform the actual Elastic search.
+This is used in a Flow, in conjunction with the [AI Search Prompt Bock](/user-guide/block-types/ai/ai-search-prompt), to perform the actual Elastic search.